KUMAT for MBA in Nepal

 After submitting the duly filled application form, two letters of recommendation, transcripts of your prior degrees, and the requisite admission test payment, the Admission Committee will oversee and manage the entire admission process.

-Why MKSprep is the best KUMAT preparation centre in Nepal
+Why MKS Education is the best KUMAT preparation centre in Nepal

 KUMAT Crash Course